lsst-sims/sims_phosim_pythoncontrol/README.v3.0.x.txt

-This file contains instructions for ImSim/PhoSim v3.2.x and later.
+This is the README file for running ImSim/PhoSim v3.0.1 and earlier.

-For running ImSim/PhoSim v-3.0.x and earlier, see README.v3.0.x.txt.
+The control scripts were completely reworked for v3.2.x and later, and instructions for those are in README.txt

 ==========================
 Python ImSim Control Files
 ==========================

-The Python control files have been completely reworked and greatly simplified since v3.0.x.
+These files are for use with the LSST Image Simulator (ImSim).
+As of tag v-1.1, the Python scripts no longer need to be in the ImSim source tree when they are executed.

-These files are for use with the LSST Image Simulator ("ImSim" or "PhoSim") v3.2.x and greater.
-They do not need to be in the ImSim source tree when they are executed.
+For ImSim revisions predating and including 25503, these Python control scripts are still part of the ImSim tree itself (after that, they were moved over here).
+The v-1.1 Python scripts and above will ignore any Python scripts in the ImSim root, so you should not have to worry about deleting them.

 The correct procedure is to:
   1) Check out proper revision of ImSim (see below)